2CC: History

-2CC, which began broadcasting on 31 October 1975, was Canberra's second commercial radio station, originally broadcasting popular contemporary music.
+2CC, which began broadcasting on 31 October 1975, operated by Capital City Broadcasters, was Canberra's second commercial radio station, originally broadcasting popular contemporary music.
 2CC began test transmission on 29 October 1975.
 2CC continued its dominance over Canberra's other commercial radio station, 2CA, throughout the latter half of the 1970s and most of the 1980s.
-The station’s founding executives were: Nicholas Erby (General Manager) and Rob McKay (Program Manager).
+The station's founding executives were: Nicholas Erby (General Manager) and Rob McKay (Program Manager).

 The original daytime line up was Paul Ramsden, Dean Banks, John Bell and Jim Pilgrim.

-In June 1983, Australian Broadcasting Company Pty Ltd (now ARN) purchased the station.
+In June 1983, Australian Broadcasting Company Pty Ltd (now ARN) purchased the station from CCB.
 On 1 February 1986, the station began broadcasting in AM stereo.
 In 1988, KIX106 and FM 104 went to air as supplementary FM licences.
 KIX106 was a supplementary licence of 2CC, and FM 104.7 a supplementary licence of 2CA.
 In the mid-1990s, ARN (owner of 2CC and Mix 106.3) and Austereo (owner of 2CA and 104.7) merged to form a joint venture ownership of both FM stations, selling 2CC and 2CA to the Capital Radio Network in 1994 and 1997 respectively.
 In 2004, 50% ownership of 2CC and 2CA was sold to Grant Broadcasters.
-Currently, 2CC broadcasts a news talk format..
+Currently, 2CC broadcasts a news talk format.

 The broadcast range of the 5,000 watt transmitter covers Canberra and the Southern Tablelands region of New South Wales including Yass, Queanbeyan and Bungendore.
 The 5,000 watt AM signal travels as far as Cowra, Gundagai, Goulburn, Cooma and Braidwood.
 2CC also broadcasts from Black Mountain Tower in Digital (DAB+) and streams its program on its website at www.2cc.net.au as well as other streaming platforms.

 2CC was originally located on Bellenden Street, Crace, before moving to Hoskins Street, Mitchell.
 The AM towers are located near the original studio building.

 In August 2019, 2CC and its sister station 2CA, moved into a multi-million dollar state of the art broadcast centre (Canberra Radio Centre) directly next door to 2CC's old original premises on Bellenden Street, Crace.